Daiki-Shiotsuka/AugGAN-PyTorch/README.md

 note<br>
 I'm not a author of this paper.<br>
-If you this program, please check this code with your eyes.<br>
+If you use this program, please check this code with your eyes.<br>

 //Trainig<br>
 python train.py --dataset_name dataset_name<br>